Flooristics, LLC

 Share Button

 Maintenance workers are in charge of taking physical care of and ensuring the physical condition of the flooring.
 When trained properly and given the authority to make repairs or replacements as needed, building workers can be the first line of defense when it comes to floor safety and keeping walkways safe.
-However, maintenance workers can also be the ones to enhance floor problems or even outright cause them.
+However, maintenance workers can also be the ones to exacerbate floor problems or even outright cause them.

 Here are 3 of the most common errors that maintenance workers make when it comes to floor care: